IamTheFij/minitor-go/README.md

     command_shell: echo 'test'
 ```

 Second, templating for Alert messages has been updated.
 In the Python version, `str.format(...)` was used with certain keys passed in that could be used to format messages.
-In the Go version, we use a struct containing Alert info and the built in Go templating format.
+In the Go version, we use a struct, `AlertNotice` defined in `alert.go` and the built in Go templating format.
 Eg.

 minitor-py:
 ```yaml